Skip to content

 def symmetric(self) -> bool:

-"""Indicate whether the operator is symmetric or not."""
+"""Indicates whether the operator is symmetric or not

 return self.__symmetric